We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Just as a twig is easier to break than a branch, so it goes with thin bones versus thick.

-If you’re living with osteoporosis, you’ve learned that your bones are thinner than is ideal for your age.
-This puts you at greater risk for experiencing bone fractures or breakages.
-But knowing that you’re at risk for breaking a bone and actually breaking one are very different things.
+If you’re living with osteoporosis, you’ve learned that your bones are thinner than ideal.
+This puts you at

-Taking steps to strengthen your bones after you’ve received an osteoporosis diagnosis can help to reduce the risk for future fractures.
+Taking measures to strengthen your bones after an osteoporosis diagnosis can help reduce the risk of future fractures.

 The incidence of certain fractures dramatically increases as a person ages.
 These include fractures to the hip, vertebrae, and forearm and are most often due to osteoporosis.
 Consider these facts related to osteoporosis and fracture risk:

-• A 10 percent loss in bone mass in a person’s vertebrae doubles their risk for a vertebral fracture.
-Losing 10 percent bone mass in the hip increases a person’s risk for fracture by 2.5 times.
+- A 10% loss in bone mass in a person’s vertebrae doubles their risk for a vertebral fracture.
+Losing 10% of bone mass in the hip increases a person’s risk for fracture by 2.5 times.

-These statistics support the knowledge that having osteoporosis increases risk for hip fractures.
-Women older than age 65 are especially vulnerable: They’ve gone through menopause, so their bones tend to be thinner than men’s.
+These statistics support the knowledge that having osteoporosis increases the risk of hip fractures.
+Women ages 65 and older are especially vulnerable: They’ve gone through menopause, so their bones tend to be thinner than men’s.

 However, having osteoporosis doesn’t mean that breaking a bone is inevitable.

-Osteoporosis is only one part of the puzzle that helps a person with osteoporosis understand their fracture risk.
-In addition to low bone density, examples of fracture risk factors include:
+Osteoporosis is only one part of the puzzle that helps a person with the condition understand their fracture risk.
+In addition to low bone density, examples of fracture risk factors

-• high alcohol intake, such as more than four drinks per day; this doubles the risk for hip fractures, according to the International Osteoporosis Foundation
+- a high alcohol intake, such as three drinks per day, which increases the risk for hip fractures,

-If you’ve received an osteoporosis diagnosis, talk to your doctor about steps you can take to reduce bone fracture risk.
+If you’ve received an osteoporosis diagnosis, talk with your doctor about ways to help reduce bone fracture risk.
 These may include medications for treating the condition as well as lifestyle changes.

-Three types of fractures are commonly experienced by those with osteoporosis: vertebral, forearm and wrist, and hip fractures.
+There are three types of fractures that people living with osteoporosis commonly experience: vertebral, forearm and wrist, and hip fractures.

 Vertebral fractures

-A common fracture type for women with osteoporosis is one they may not know about — a vertebral fracture.
-According to the American Academy of Orthopaedic Surgeons, an estimated 700,000 Americans experience spinal fractures annually.
+A vertebral fracture is a common type of fracture for people with osteoporosis that they may not know about.
+According to the American Academy of Orthopaedic Surgeons, spinal fractures occur 1.5 million times in the United States annually.

 Vertebral fractures are twice as common as broken hips and wrists.
 They occur when you break one of the bones in your spine, known as a vertebra.
 Symptoms associated with a vertebral fracture include: